A One World Week event for your local group?

 Examples of such events might be:

-- School assembly – some supporter organisations produce assemblies or PowerPoints on the OWW theme that can be easily adapted to the age group, or you could invite in a speaker.
+- School assembly – some supporter organisations produce assemblies or PowerPoints on the OWW / Global Education Week (GEW) theme that can be easily adapted to the age group, or you could invite in a speaker.

-- Book Club – Choose a book that includes issues that relate to the OWW theme, or set in a different culture, for your monthly meeting in October
+- Book Club – Choose a book that includes issues that relate to the OWW theme, or set in a different culture, for your monthly meeting in November to coincide with Global Education Week.

 - Invite a Fair Trade organisation to have a stall and talk for a few minutes at your regular gathering (Lunch Club, Tea Dance, Toddler Group, etc)

-- Regular Religious Gatherings – use the OWW Theme Guidelines to raise relevant issues related to your faith teachings (in Mosque Sermons, Shabbat, Hindu, Sikh Services, etc)
+- Regular Religious Gatherings – use the OWW / GEW Theme Guidelines to raise relevant issues related to your faith teachings (in Mosque Sermons, Shabbat, Hindu, Sikh Services, etc)

-- Church Service – check out this year’s or previous Worship Anthologies to select readings, prayers or ideas for a complete service
+- Church Service – check out the various Worship Anthologies (Faith -based Resources) to select readings, prayers or ideas for a complete service

-- Scout, Guide or youth club theme night based on the OWW theme.
+- Scout, Guide or youth club theme night based on a OWW/Global Education Week theme.

 - Invite a speaker to your regular friendship, community or campaign group: women’s group, men’s group, alumni, diaspora, mental health, college organisation, U3A etc.